Air conditioners are hot buys in western Massachusetts this summer

 AGAWAM, Mass.
-(WWLP) – It’s been hot in western Massachusetts for days.
-But the real heat is coming soon.
-With temperatures expected to reach well over 90 degrees beginning Friday, people will need to find ways to stay cool.
+(WWLP) – It’s been hot in western Massachusetts for days, but the real heat is coming soon.
+Temperatures are expected to reach well over 90 degrees beginning Friday, so people will need to find ways to stay cool.

-“I’ve got a pool, got AC, got it all,” explained Russ Petrucci of Agawam.
+“I’ve got a pool, got AC, got it all,” Russ Petrucci of Agawam explained

 Rocky’s Ace Hardware in Agawam said AC units have been hot buys this summer.
 Matt Robidoux of Rocky’s told 22News if you are still in need of an air conditioner before the extreme heat hits, make sure you know the dimensions of the room you are looking to cool down.